Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 - `NONE` - The user is not on the team.
 This is possible after a user is rejected from a team or leaves a team.
 - `MEMBER` - The is a member of the team.
 - `LEADER` - The user is a leader of the team.
 This grants them special privileges such as being able to accept or reject pending members and being able to disband the team.
 - `PENDING` - The user has applied to the team but has not been accepted or rejected yet.
-If they're accepted they become a member, if they're rejected their status is set to `None`
+If they're accepted they become a member, if they're rejected their status is set to `NONE`

+A user is said to be on a team if their role is `MEMBER` or `LEADER`.

 ### Privilege Level